odysseusmax/tg-index/replit-deploy-guide.md

 }
 ```

-Again, if you want to index every public/private channel on your account except a channel with the channel ID `-123456789`, the value of your `INDEX_SETTINGS` variable should be ~
+* If you want to index every public/private channel on your account except a channel with the channel ID `-123456789`, the value of your `INDEX_SETTINGS` variable should be ~

 ```json
 {